Steel sector to bounce back to robust growth in 2021

-New Delhi, March 30 (IANS) After a brief lull in 2020 pushed by the pandemic and the lockdown that affected all industries, the Indian steel industry is expected to bounce back to a robust growth phase in 2021.
+New Delhi: After a brief lull in 2020 pushed by the pandemic and the lockdown that affected all industries, the Indian steel industry is expected to bounce back to a robust growth phase in 2021.

 Steel is regarded as an essential commodity as it is the backbone of the manufacturing industry.
 Recovery in demand is already visible in the construction, automobile, and white goods segments.
 This is expected to continue in the first half of 2021 as pent-up demand will also be met.